AngelesVillagrana/Project-4/README.md

 The dataset provides up-to-date information across multiple variables, aiding in the management of the portfolio and individual customer service by predicting long-term account stability or potential departure.

+It can be found on Kaggle: [Predicting Credit Card Customer Segmentation](https://www.kaggle.com/datasets/thedevastator/predicting-credit-card-customer-attrition-with-m)

 ## Step By Step Explanation

 The jupyter notebook used called `PCA.ipynb` outlines the data analysis project using Principal Component Analysis (PCA) and clustering.
 Below, you will find a step by step explanation of what the data model does.